When was the last time you completed one of your personal growth goals?

 This question might surprise you — should you enjoy the process of completing your goals?

 Yes, you should.
 And we’re here to tell you why.

 Even the term itself makes you tempted to chase it.
-Who doesn’t want to grow personally?
+Who doesn’t want to grow personally and professionally?
 We know you do.

 So how do we make the daunting task of this never-ending personal growth more pleasant?
 Or, dare I say, more fun?

 By focusing on the journey and not the destination.

 You’ve read it before on every cheesy greeting card, and maybe even on a needlepoint pillow on your Grandma’s couch: focus on the journey and not the destination.
 What does this mean practically?